Jesus Taught in Greek

 A Brief Summary of these Points

 Jesus taught primarily in Greek with a few Aramaic words thrown in.
 We know that the Gospels sources we used today are Greek.
-There are many academics who make the claim that Jesus taught in Greek, but their claims is that the lost original sources that were Aramaic.
+There are many academics who make the claim that Jesus taught in Greek, but their claims is that the lost original sources were Aramaic.
 However, looking at the text as a translator, this claim is not only unlikely but it seems impossible.

 Jesus's Greek was not standard Greek but a common tongue, primarily Greek with a few local words added to it.
 Jesus's words contain Aramaic words in Greek sentences that are not translated.
 Speaking as a translator, when translating a text from one language to another, no one leaves some words untranslated, unless those belong to a different language.
 Rarely, the words of another language are translated as well, but typically those "foreign" words are left untranslated so readers can know that the writer or speaker used a different language at that point in the text.